LisaS7/node-planner/README.md

 The app runs using a node.js Express server.
 The calendar grid is generated using JavaScript.

 Configuration
-Weekdays and times can be changed in the script.js file.
+Weekdays and times can be changed in the config.json file.

-Todo:
-- Create config file for days and times.

-// <%- include('../partials/tasks', {tasks: tasks}); %>
+What I learned
+- node.js
+- Express
+- ejs template engine
+- MongoDB